- Andrew M Kaunitz, MD

-Advantages of immediate initiation of contraception include that the woman is known not to be pregnant, an additional visit is not required, the woman has a reliable method in place prior to leaving the clinic, and unintended pregnancy is reduced.
-In a retrospective cohort study that compared women who needed an additional visit to initiate the intrauterine device or depot medroxyprogesterone acetate injection with those who had immediate access, women with same-day access had significantly fewer subsequent abortions and births within 12 months and were more likely to use a long-acting contraceptive .
+Advantages of immediate initiation of contraception include that the woman is known not to be pregnant, an additional visit is not required, and the woman leaves with a contraceptive plan in place, although a plan to use condoms or short-acting reversible contraceptives is not likely to be as reliable as immediate initiation of long-acting reversible contraception.
+In a retrospective cohort study that compared women who needed an additional visit to initiate the intrauterine device or depot medroxyprogesterone acetate injection with those who had immediate access, women with same-day access had significantly fewer subsequent abortions and births within 12 months and were more likely to use an effective or highly effective contraceptive (figure 1) .
 (See "Contraceptive counseling and selection", section on 'Reduce unintended pregnancy' and 'Long-acting reversible contraception' below.)

 Postabortion women can safely use any contraceptive option that is compatible with their medical comorbidities as presented in the Centers for Disease Control and Prevention Medical Eligibility Criteria for Contraceptive Use, 2016 .

 - Stoddard A, Eisenberg DL.
 Controversies in family planning: timing of ovulation after abortion and the conundrum of postabortion intrauterine device insertion.
 Contraception 2011; 84:119.